-- Presence of other pets around a cage, especially predatory animals like cats.
+- Presence of other pets around a cage, especially predatory animals like cats and dogs.

 - Nightmares.
-Parrots undergo REM sleep while dozing, which suggests they have night terrors.
+Parrots undergo REM sleep while sleeping, which implies night terrors.

-New objects in the bird’s environment can also cause stress.
+New objects in a bird’s environment can also cause stress.
 As per Applied Animal Behavior Science, parrots are prone to neophobia (a fear of the unfamiliar).

 Nature warns that birds are likeliest to be startled by red, so avoid painting walls this shade.